spruceid/spruceid.dev/src/pages/index.md

    Identifier scheme](/docs/did-methods) for your project, and generally just get you from "curious🤔" to "wizard🧙‍♂️" as fast as we can.

-The quickstart guide that follows describes how to perform credential issuance and verification with DIDKit's command line tool.
+The quickstart guide below describes how to perform credential issuance and verification with DIDKit's CLI tool.
 Documentation for use with other platforms can be found in the navigation bar on the [DIDKit Packages](/docs/didkit-packages/rust) section.

 ## Step 0: install DIDKit